 - Gingivostomatitis – Debilitating but uncommon feline dental disease identifiable by severe and chronic inflammation of a cat’s gums and mucosa.

-- Enamel hypoplasia – A defect of enamel only occuring while teeth are still developing, capable of affecting both temporary and permanent teeth.
+- Enamel hypoplasia – A defect of enamel only occurring while teeth are still developing, capable of affecting both temporary and permanent teeth.
 This makes the enamel thinner, leaving your teeth more vulnerable to bacteria and decay.

 - Oral neoplasia or oral cancers – Type of cancer that forms in the tissues of your oral cavity (mouth) or oropharynx (the part of the throat at the back of your mouth).